33tm/Aengmusae/README.md

 ## How to Run

-You can download the model from [`data.csv`](https://github.com/33tm/Aengmusae/releases/download/model/data.csv) and skip the data collection process.
+You can download the dataset from [`data.csv`](https://github.com/33tm/Aengmusae/releases/download/model/data.csv) and skip the data collection process.

 You can download the model from [`model.pt`](https://github.com/33tm/Aengmusae/releases/download/model/model.pt) and skip the training process.

+Put the files in `/out`.

 ### Data collection
 ```bash